google/reflow-list/README.md

 ## Extension Settings

 If you need to support other programming languages or other definitions, you can adjust the regular expressions that reflowList uses to find comments.
+The regular expressions or wrap columns can be changed on a per-language or per-workspace basis following the usual vscode conventions.

 You can adjust the regular expressions that reflowlist uses to find comments and lists and definition lists.
 You can also adjust the `wrapColumn` (the column at